This is how I'd act:

 System.InvalidCastException: Unable to cast object of type 'System.Linq.Expressions.MethodCallExpressionN' to type 'System.Linq.Expressions.MemberExpression'.

-I tried debugging the source code, but I'm not an expert with Expression Trees, the problem occurs when the internal
+I attempted to troubleshoot the source code, but I'm not very knowledgeable with Expression Trees.
+The issue arises when the internal

-Include call (to include object graph to load store object) tries to attach
+call (to include object graph to load store object) tries to connect

 .Include(b => b.Branches.Select(br => br.OpeningTimes.Select(ot => ot.WorkingPeriods)));

-Essentially, the exception is thrown because the recursive call returns the inner include as a method call, without processing it and returning the collection property it's meant to expose.
+Essentially, the recursive call returns the inner include as a method call rather than processing it and returning the collection property it's intended to expose, which is why the exception is raised.

-I'll update the new nuget package (RefactorThis.GraphDiff) soon.
+I'll shortly update the brand-new RefactorThis.GraphDiff nuget package.